qlik-oss/mira/README.md

 #### Labeling in local mode

-In _local_ mode, Mira assumes that the discovery label is provided on Docker containers.
-Below is an example extract from a Docker compose file that would cause Mira to discover the `engine1` container.
+In _local_ mode, Mira assumes that labels are provided on Docker containers.
+Below is an example extract from a Docker compose file with all labels applicable to Mira present.

 ```yaml
 version: "3.1"